kgdunn/pid-book/process-monitoring/process-monitoring.rst

 In context
 ==========

 In the first section we learned about :ref:`visualizing data <SECTION-data-visualization>`, then we moved on to reviewing :ref:`univariate statistics <SECTION-univariate-review>`.
 This section combines those two areas, showing how to create a system that monitors a single, univariate, value from any process.
 We do this using graphical tools, to enable anyone to rapidly detect a problem by visual analysis.
-The next logical step after detection is to diagnose the problem, but we will cover diagnosis in the section on :ref:`latent variable models <SECTION-latent-variable-modelling>`.
+The next logical step after detection is to diagnose the problem, but we will cover diagnosis in the section on :ref:`latent variable models <SECTION_latent_variable_modelling>`.

 This section is the last section where we deal with univariate data; after this section we start to use and deal with 2 or more variables.